Here WeGo

-Here We Go (stylised HERE WeGo) is a web mapping and satellite navigation software available on the Web and mobile platforms, operated by Here Technologies which is owned by Audi, BMW and Mercedes-Benz.
+Here WeGo (stylised HERE WeGo) is a web mapping and satellite navigation software available on the Web and mobile platforms, operated by Here Technologies which is owned by Audi, BMW and Mercedes-Benz.
 It is based on Here's location data platform, providing its in-house data, which includes satellite views, traffic data, and other location services.

 The service was originally released by Nokia as Nokia Maps in 2007 for Symbian and Windows Mobile.
 Nokia later acquired Navteq which provided location data and the service was also rebranded Ovi Maps under the Ovi name.
 In 2010, Nokia started offering the full Ovi Maps suite with free navigation and traffic information, where previously it had an annual charge.
 In 2011, the Nokia Maps suite (including Nokia Drive and Nokia Transit) were released on the Lumia range and was expanded to other Windows Phone products in 2012.
 It was then rebranded to HERE Maps and expanded to the World Wide Web and then, after Nokia sold it, to the Android platform on in 2014 and iOS in 2015.
 It was rebranded to HERE WeGo in July 2016.